 Mary Free Bed can evaluate and correct these disorders.

-The speech-language pathologists in our Myofunctional Training Program can help you increase muscle strength and improve control of your mouth and tongue.
+The speech-language pathologists in our Myofunctional Training Program can help you or your child increase muscle strength and improve control of your mouth and tongue.

 For treatment to be successful, you’ll do oral exercises to increase tongue strength and coordination, so that normal function improves.
 Daily practice is essential because change in muscle memory depends on frequent repetition.